 Cannabis has been extensively used in medicine probably since before 2737 BC, which is when the ancient Chinese emperor Shen-Nung first depicted it as a cure for gout.

-Since then, there have been many claims of just how good this plant is for general health, and consequently, there have also been many studies proving and disproving these hypotheses.
+Since then, there have been many claims of just how good cannabis is for maintaining general health, and consequently, there have also been many studies proving and disproving these hypotheses.

 In this guide, we will explore the research behind the many claimed health benefits of weed.